lambdagg/mizu-gradle/README.md

 }
 ```

-You can pass a value to the functions to configure the version of the library:
+You can pass a value to the functions to configure the versions of each library:

 ```kotlin
 mizu {